chiedu-aninye/financial-performance-dashboard/README.md

 ## 🔍 Overview

-This project presents a fully interactive **Financial Performance Dashboard** built in **Google Looker Studio**, powered by a cleaned and transformed Excel dataset.
-The dashboard enables business stakeholders to monitor core financial KPIs, identify top-performing markets and products, and evaluate the impact of promotional strategies - all from a single, filterable interface.
+This project presents a fully interactive **Financial Performance Dashboard** built in **Google Looker Studio**, powered by a cleaned and transformed Google Sheets dataset.
+The dashboard enables business stakeholders to monitor core financial KPIs, identify top-performing markets and products, and evaluate the impact of promotional strategies — all from a single, filterable interface.

 ---